 The fixed-function performance monitoring counter mcycle holds a count of the number of clock cycles the hart has executed since some arbitrary time in the past.
 The mcycle counter is readwrite and 64 bits wide.
-Reads of mcycle return the lower 32 bits, while reads of mcycleh return the upper 32 bits of the 64-bit mcycle counter.
+Reads of mcycle return all 64 bits of the mcycle CSR.